statamic/docs/content/collections/tags/search.md

     description: >
       The query string parameter used for the search term.
 Default: `q`.
   -
+    name: site
+    type: string
+    required: false
+    description: >
+      The site you wish to search.
+If you wish to search in all sites, you can use a wildcard: `*`.
+Default: the current site.
+  -
     name: limit
     type: integer
     description: Limit the total results returned.